Trinity College (Connecticut): 19th century

 Bishop Thomas Brownell opened "Washington College" in 1824 to nine male students and the vigorous protest of Yale alumni.
 A 14-acre site was chosen, at the time about a half-mile from the city of Hartford.
+The banker Charles Sigourney was instrumental in helping to establish the college, and was Secretary of the Board of Trustees for many years, corresponding with notable figures such as Thomas Jefferson on matters related to the college.

 The college was renamed "Trinity College" in 1845; the original campus consisted of two Greek Revival buildings.
 One of the Greek Revival buildings housed a chapel, library, and lecture rooms.
 The other was a dormitory for the male students.